Hi, my name’s Sam Rinko, and I’m addicted to learning, sometimes to a fault.

 Now, I’m starting to self-study one subject, or subdiscipline, at a time.
 I’m becoming more deliberate, and taking time to plan my self-education projects.

 A lack of structure was one of many of the mistakes I’ve made over the past four years I’ve been engaging in self-education.
 I’ve learned a lot, and I want to share it with you, helping you to avoid tactics and mindsets that wasted my time, and to become self-educated in the subjects that pull you, be it philosophy, politics, biology, or some wonderful combination.

 On Knowledge Lust, I’ll post step-by-step self-education roadmaps that will help autodidacts get the fundamentals of a discipline systematically and without going back to school.
 These are designed to be followed sequentially, but you can also just use them as a starting point.

 I’ll also share some tips and progress updates on my own self-education journey.
 Right now I’m tackling English Literature!

-I hope my content helps you gain some structure to your self-directed studies, some confidence that it’s possible.
+I hope my content helps you gain some structure to your self-directed studies, as well as some confidence that it’s possible.
 As always, if some step or tip doesn’t vibe with your curiosities, don’t listen to me.
-In the end, you should rely on your own interests to guide you.
+I’m learning as well.
+In the end, you should rely mostly on your own interests to guide you.